Americans Traveling to Canada

 Air travelers, adults and children, must have a U.S. Passport or a Nexus Card.
 When entering at a land crossing adults require a U.S. Passport, Nexus Card, or an Enhanced Driver’s License (EDL) available in a limited number of states.
 Children 15 years of age or younger require a U.S. Passport, Nexus Card, U.S. birth certificate, U.S. consular report of birth abroad, or U.S. Naturalization Certificate.
 If you are traveling with your children from a previous relationship you must have a parental consent letter from the children’s other parent.

 As a tourist entering Canada you will of course speak with a CBSA Officer.
 They wish to determine that you have the proper documentation, that you have enough money for your stay in Canada and that you will return home.
-Things like a home, financial assets, job and family indicate you have ties in the U.S. and you aren’t planning to work or stay in Canada.
-Th United States and Canada monitor large cash amounts that are transported across the border in an effort to prevent money laundering.
-You may be asked if you are travelling with more than $10,000 in cash.
-You are permitted to bring the money into Canada but it must be declared and you will need to convince the authorities that you obtained the money legitimately.
+Things like home ownership, financial assets, job and family indicate you have ties in the U.S. and you aren’t planning to work or stay in Canada.
+Both countries have currency declaration requirements.
+The objective is to prevent money laundering.
+Your customs declaration will ask if you are travelling with more than $10,000 in cash.
+If you have American cash, calculate it’s Canadian value.
+Bringing the money into Canada is permitted but it must be declared.
+You may also need to convince the authorities that you obtained the money legitimately.